apache/pekko-http/docs/src/main/paradox/server-side/websocket-support.md

 `preferred-client-window-size`, `allow-server-no-context`, and `preferred-client-no-context`.
 See the
 @ref[configuration reference](../configuration.md) for the complete list of settings and defaults.

+If compression is enabled globally, a route can still decline compression for a single accepted WebSocket by using the `handleMessages` or `handleMessagesWith` overload with `compressionEnabled = false`.

 @@@ note
 The `server_no_context_takeover` and `client_no_context_takeover` extension parameters affect whether compression dictionaries are retained across messages.
 Retaining context generally improves compression ratio, while disabling